tamucc-comp-bio/classroom_repo_2024/lectures/lecture09new.md

 * use default settings

-If you were successful, your document will already be populated with several lines of text and code.
+If you were successful, your document will already be populated with several lines of text and code that fall into three categories.

 ![](Week09new_files/rmd_layout.png)